epiharvey/fuzzy-shame/README.md

 Additionally, Jenkins has a wide range of plugins available for such things as test reporting, and integration with Confluence / JIRA.

-The steps to set up Jenkins with our test automation framework are as follows:
+####[3.1.1] Steps####

-1. Install Maven
+1. Install the latest version of Maven [version 3.3.3, at 2015-05-12]
-2. Install Jenkins
+2. Install the latest version of Git for your OS [version 1.9.1 at 2015-05-12]
+3. Install the latest version of Jenkins [version 1.613 at 2015-05-12]
-3. In Jenkins, under `Manage Jenkins`>`Manage Plugins`>`Available`
+4. In Jenkins, under `Manage Jenkins`>`Manage Plugins`>`Available`
     select `Git Client Plugin` and click
     `Download now and install after restart`
-4. Create a `New Item` and give it a suitable name, select `Maven Project` as the project type and press `OK`
+5. Create a `New Item` and give it a suitable name, select `Maven Project` as the project type and press `OK`
-5. By default, Jenkins keeps all build artifacts until the end of time.
+6. By default, Jenkins keeps all build artifacts until the end of time.
-    I recommend that you select `Discard Old Builds` unless you have a very good reason for doing otherwise, setting an appropriate time to live, or number of builds to keep.
+    I recommend that you select `Discard Old Builds` (unless you have a very good reason for doing otherwise), setting an appropriate time to live, or number of builds to keep.
+7. Under `Source Code Management` select `Git`
+    The repostiory location is `git://github.com/epiharvey/fuzzy-shame`
+    Go to QA to get the repository cridentials.
+8. Run a build to ensure that everything is set up correctly.